SandwichFox/MBCord/README.md

 # THIS REPO IS ON HOLD FOR A WHILE!
-PLEASE USE [Radiicall's Jellyfin-RPC](https://github.com/Radiicall/jellyfin-rpc), as it is more reliable and updated!
+Please use [Radiicall's Jellyfin-RPC](https://github.com/Radiicall/jellyfin-rpc), as it is more reliable and updated!

 # MBCord [ON HOLD]